decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 When creating a collection, first enter the name you would like to give your collection and click **Create**.
 After creating your collection, you can begin adding items.

+> The name of your collection cannot be changed after publication!

 **You can add as many items as you want until you publish your collection.** Always remember, you cannot add, remove, or change the rarity of items in published collections.

 To add an item to your new collection, select the collection, click **New Item**, and select your wearable files.